zenefits/javascript/README.md

   <a name="naming--filename-matches-export"></a><a name="22.6"></a>
   - [22.6](#naming--filename-matches-export) A base filename should exactly match the name of its default export.

+**Ember NOTE:** ember's resolver follows a different convention.
+For all Ember App's we'll used `low-dasherized-casing` for all file-names regardless of the export type.

     ```javascript
     // file 1 contents
     class CheckBox {